jawndrews/docGenPreview/README.md

 When polling detects `Status = Success`, the component fires `FlowAttributeChangeEvent` and outputs the `ContentDocumentId`.
 The native **File Preview** screen component — placed on the **same** screen and bound to that output — reactively renders the PDF when it receives the Id.
 No second screen, no iframe, no CSP config, no full-page navigation.

-The wait happens client-side (timed polling), so there's no flow loop and no DML-in-a-loop.

 ---

 ## Prerequisites